 It is highly recommended to be as active as possible.
 You should walk as much as you can.
 A brisk 30minute daily walk will be a good start.
 You may use a treadmill if possible.
 You may exercise after the first 24 hours.
-We do not recommend jogging, high impact aerobics, sit ups, leg lifts, squats or lifting over 15 pounds for the period of time that you are wearing your compression hose.
-Make sure you wear you thigh high compression stocking continuously for the first 7 days.
-Once you have returned to our office for your post operative ultra sound, you will be able to take the hose off at night.
+We do not recommend jogging, high impact aerobics, sit-ups, leg lifts, squats or lifting over 15 pounds for the period of time that you are wearing your compression hose.
+Make sure you wear your thigh-high compression stocking continuously for the first 7 days.
+Once you have returned to our office for your post-operative ultrasound, you will be able to take the hose off at night.
 You will continue to wear your hose during the day for the next month.
-You will also return to our office for a 1-month ultra sound for follow up and additional instructions will be given.

-Since varicose veins and spider veins are not necessarily life threatening, treatment is not mandatory.
+Since varicose veins and spider veins are not necessarily life-threatening, therapy is not mandatory.
 Some patients may get adequate relief of symptoms by wearing graduated compression stockings.
-Alternative treatments for varicose veins include surgery, ambulatory phlebectomy, ultrasound-guided sclerotherapy (Injections), bipolar radiofrequency (heat destruction), or a combination of these treatments.
+Alternative therapies for varicose veins include surgery, ambulatory phlebectomy, ultrasound-guided sclerotherapy (Injections),

 The potential benefits from the procedure are reduction in the size or closure of the treated varicose veins and improvement in your symptoms associated with the varicose veins.
-There is no guarantee that you will receive any medical benefit as a result of endovenous laser treatment (EVLT).
+There is no guarantee that you will receive any medical benefit as a result of endovenous laser therapy (ELT).

 After reading this material, should you have any questions or concerns, please contact our office.